dajobe/redland-forge/README.md

 ## Build Timing Cache

-The Build Timing Cache system provides intelligent progress estimation by storing historical build timing data.
+This system provides intelligent progress estimation by storing historical build timing data.
 This enables accurate progress estimates for ongoing builds based on previous performance data from the same hosts.

 ### Key Features

-- **Progress Estimation**: Real-time progress estimates based on historical data
+- **Progress Estimation**: Real-time progress estimates based on historical data.
-- **Host-Specific Data**: Separate timing statistics for each remote host
+- **Host-Specific Data**: Separate timing statistics for each remote host.
-- **Global Build Retention**: Configurable limit on the number of recent builds to keep
+- **Global Build Retention**: Configurable limit on the number of recent builds to keep.
-- **Time-Based Cleanup**: Automatic removal of data older than the retention period
+- **Time-Based Cleanup**: Automatic removal of data older than the retention period.
-- **Demo Host Management**: Special handling for temporary/testing hosts with shorter retention
+- **Demo Host Management**: Special handling for temporary/testing hosts with shorter retention.

 ### Cache Configuration